Despite record COVID-19 hospitalizations, Florida's governor says 'admissions have slowed'

-TALLAHASSEE, Fla.
-(WTXL) — Florida is not shutting down and COVID-19 "hospital admissions have slowed," Gov. Ron DeSantis emphatically declared on Tuesday, despite yet another day of record coronavirus hospitalizations in the Sunshine State.
+EVERGLADES NATIONAL PARK, Fla. — Despite another record day of COVID-19 hospitalizations in Florida, Gov. Ron DeSantis emphatically declared on Tuesday that "hospital admissions have slowed" and that the state would not be "shutting down."

-The U.S. Department of Health and Human Services said 11,515 people were hospitalized for COVID-19 in Florida on Monday, including 2,400 in ICU beds.
+The U.S. Department of Health and Human Services says 11,515 people were hospitalized for COVID-19 in Florida on Monday, including 2,400 in ICU beds.

 In the face of that staggering number, DeSantis on Tuesday argued that statewide lockdowns have "failed time and time again throughout this pandemic" and "they have not stopped the spread."